laisbsc/laisbsc/README.md

 ### Hi there, hooman! 👋🏽

-My name is Laís and I am a seasoned Developer Advocate who now works as a Software Developer.
-My background is in Civil and Env.
-Eng. and I love Python and data visualisations. 📊
+My name is Laís and I am a Developer Advocate who now works as a Software Developer.
+My background is in Engineering and I love Python and data visualisations. 📊

 #### What I do 📫